Live Life Well @ School is a long-term program that aims to get more students, more active, more often, as well as focusing on healthy eating habits.

 Menu Check Application Form

-Come along to our Healthy School Canteen Workshops in Noevember 2018.
+Come along to our Healthy School Canteen Workshops.
 Get more information about Menu Check along with help and guidance to complete your application.

 Healthy School Canteen Workshops